 Philadelphia Medical Malpractice Lawyers at McCann & Wall, LLC – We Work Hard to Hold Negligent Doctors Accountable

 Watching a loved one suffer from additional and unnecessary health complications due to a provider’s failure to properly diagnose and treat medical conditions is a tragic and avoidable experience.
 If you have questions about your options, the medical negligence attorneys at McCann & Wall have the answers and experience you need.
-To discuss your case during a free consultation, call our Philadelphia medical malpractice lawyers today at 215-569-8488 or contact us online.
+To discuss your case during a free consultation, call our Philadelphia medical malpractice lawyers today at 215-569-8488 or 302-888-1221 or you can contact us online.